magento/merchdocs/src/catalog/product-create-virtual.md

     - Click <span class="btn">Create Category</span>.

     There might be additional individual attributes that describe the product.
-The selection varies attribute set, and you can complete them later.
+The selection varies by attribute set and you can complete them later.

+{% include inventory-assign-sources-quantities.md %}

-## Step 5: Complete the Product Information
+## Step 5: Complete the product information

 Complete the information in the following sections as needed: